California State University Channel Islands History

-Escorts and on-campus shuttles are available Monday through Friday, 5 p.m. to 10 p.m.
-These shuttles transport students, faculty and staff from the Bell Tower to the parking lots.
-If students, faculty or staff feel uncomfortable or unsafe about walking to a vehicle after these hours or has any other special needs, a police officer will be dispatched for escort services.
+Escorts and on-campus shuttles are available Monday through Thursday, 5 p.m. to 10 p.m.
+These shuttles transport students from the Bell Tower to the parking lots.
+If a student is uncomfortable or feels unsafe about walking to a vehicle after these hours or has any other special needs, a police officer will be dispatched for escort services.
 Please call ext.
 8888 or 8444 to request this service.

-The CSU Channel Islands Technology Center, located in Ojai Hall, houses four computer labs.
+The CSU Channel Islands Technology Center houses four computer labs.
 Additional computer labs are located in the library and in various locations on campus.
 Help desk staff are available to assist students with technical support.
-The Technology Center hours are Monday through Thursday: 8 a.m. - 10 p.m.; Friday: 8 a.m. - 5 p.m.; Saturday: 8:30a.m. - 1:30 p.m.; and Sunday: 10:00 a.m. - 1:00 p.m.
+The Technology Center hours are Monday through Thursday: 8 a.m. – 10 p.m.; Friday: 8 a.m. –

 Public Computing Lab

-Located in Room Oj 1958, this is a public drop-in computer lab for students.
+Located in Room TC 1958, this is a public drop-in computer lab for students (pick up a schedule at the IT Help Desk).
 This lab provides commonly used software including the latest word processing, spreadsheet, data analysis, and networking/Internet connectivity tools.

 Instructional Computing Labs

 Rooms TC 1952 and TC 1972 consist of Windows based computers and are utilized for instructional use.
 Room TC 1964 consists of Mac OS X based computers and is utilized for instructional use.